• Love people?

 Worried that you don't know anything about art?

-Not a problem.
-The MFAH Docent Program provides ongoing education sessions on tour techniques, how to think like an educator, and the museum's exhibitions and collections.
+Not a problem!
+The MFAH Docent Program provides ongoing education sessions about tour techniques, how to think like an educator, and the Museum's exhibitions and collections.

 Best-kept secrets about the Docent Program?